DEFRA/hapi-govuk-question-page/API.md

   - `options`:
     - `list` - required [list object](#list-object) that defines the radios to display.
     - `bold` - boolean indicating whether to display the list items as bold (strong), defaults to false.
+    - `filterable` - boolean indicating that the list can be filtered with request-specific configuration.

+If the radios are filterable then the `getConfig` function can return an array called `filter` containing the list of item values to include.
+Note that if this results in a list of less than two items, the component will just display the full list.

+See the [CheckboxesField component](#checkboxesfield-component) for an example of using the filter.

 ## `SelectField` component
 A select list using the Select component.
   - `options`:
     - `list` - required [list object](#list-object) that defines the items to display in the list.
+    - `filterable` - boolean indicating that the list can be filtered with request-specific configuration.

+If the select field is  filterable then the `getConfig` function can return an array called `filter` containing the list of item values to include.
+Note that if this results in a list of less than two items, the component will just display the full list.

+See the [CheckboxesField component](#checkboxesfield-component) for an example of using the filter.

 ## `TelephoneNumberField` component
 Text field that follows the Telephone number pattern.